Study Abroad - Social Identities Abroad

 While the Americans with Disabilities Act is not applicable in other countries, most hosts and facilitators are eager to coordinate accommodations abroad.
 As you plan, you should seek to understand your host country’s cultural approach to disabilities and accessibility, as well as the demands of your program.
 Accessibility measures that you’re used to at home may not be as prevalent abroad.

 Preparation and communication are key to a positive study abroad experience.
-Students with disabilities who are interested in studying abroad should contact the Center for Global Education and Fellowships along with Disability Services so that they can organize accommodations and offer resources that best address individual needs.
+Students with disabilities who are interested in studying abroad should contact the Center for Global Education and Fellowships along with Student Accessibility Services so that they can organize accommodations and offer resources that best address individual needs.

 Key Questions to Consider